 The clinical implication of this study is that recommending exercise in Vata Dosha individuals may better the heart health in the older adults and elderly.
 The limitations of the study are small sample size and single arm study.
-Hence, it is recommended for the future researchers to design a randomized controlled trial to establish the relation of heart rate variability (HRV) to Dosha in more scientific way.
+Hence, it is recommended for the future researchers to design a randomized controlled trial to establish the relation of HRV to Dosha in more scientific way.